serhey-dev/hd/README.md

 7. Eject it to the root of `public_html` directory (Right click -> "Eject").
 It will update all existing files.
 If there are some files that aren't used in the codebase - delete them.
 8. Make sure all images have correct permissions - `0644` (I do this manually).
 9. Rename `404.html` to `404.shtml` if needed
-10. Make sure content of the `.htaccess` file content is:
+10. Make sure content of the `.htaccess` file content is (https://hostiq.ua/wiki/ukr/301-redirect/):
 ```
 RewriteOptions inherit